What age range of patients does FM Medical Center treat?

 How do I obtain test results?

-Lab and radiology results are usually available within 2-10 business days.
+Lab and radiology results from Urgent Care St. Augustine are usually available within 2-10 business days.
 Some tests like biopsy results may take longer.
 It is our office policy to contact you by phone or by mail with your test results.
 While some places say “No news is good news” we worry that sometimes no news could mean that the letter was lost in the mail or the phone message was erased.
 For this reason, if you don’t hear from us about your test results within 3 weeks of having the test done, please contact our office so we can track down your results and get them to you.

 What if I have a question about my health?

-Please contact us through our secure web messaging system or call our office and the staff will take a message.
+Please contact Urgent Care St. Augustine through our secure web messaging system or call our office and the staff will take a message.
 Non-urgent messages will be relayed to your provider.
 Expect to receive a reply within 1-3 days unless your doctor is out of town.
 For urgent issues, your provider (or someone else if your provider is not available) will usually be able to get back to you on the same day either between patient visits or at the end of the day.
 Replies to messages may be relayed to our staff who will call you with the details.

 We accept most major insurances (click here to see a complete list).
 If you have any questions about your insurance, please feel free to contact our office.
 Payment for insurance co-pays is expected at the time of service.
 We accept cash, checks and major credit cards.